Police shootings surge in Georgia

-ATLANTA, Ga. – The number of officer-involved shootings in Georgia have been on a steady climb for the past five years—not including the man who was shot by an off-duty officer last weekend and the fatal parking lot shooting in January.
+ATLANTA. – The number of officer-involved shootings in Georgia has been on a steady climb for the past five years—including the man who was shot by an off-duty officer the last weekend in February and the fatal parking lot shooting in January.

 RELATED | Off-duty APD officer shoots man